Homewood, Illinois: Demographics

-Rail transportation
+Transportation

 Amtrak provides rail service to Homewood.
 Amtrak Train 59, the southbound City of New Orleans, is scheduled to depart Homewood at 8:54 pm daily with service to Kankakee and points south through Tennessee and Mississippi to New Orleans.
 Amtrak Train 58, the northbound City of New Orleans, is scheduled to depart Homewood at 7:44 am daily with service to Chicago Union Station.
 Homewood is also served by Amtrak Train 390/391, the Saluki, daily in the morning, and Amtrak Train 392/393, the Illini, daily in the afternoon/evening.
 Both the Saluki and Illini operate between Chicago and Carbondale, Illinois.
 Metra also provides commuter rail service on the Metra Electric line between Millennium Station and University Park.
 Homewood is the American headquarters of Canadian National Railways including a large freight classification yard and major shop facilities.

+Pace provides bus service on multiple routes connecting Homewood to destinations across the Southland.